FinalVossler/Root-Front-Host/README.md

 - Develop the name and trait here: https://peterarendt.com/
 - Ability to delete a post
 - Color picker input
+- Build a contact form
+- Build the website configuration backend and the configuration page Website title + Website theme (couleur) + website email (contact form)

 - Create the my team component (with social media links)
-- Build the website configuration backend and the configuration page Website title + Website theme (couleur) + website email (contact form) + website icon
-- Build a contact form
-- theme configuration
+- website icon configuration
+- Ability to edit a post

 - Implement automatic text translation: https://www.npmjs.com/package/react-auto-translate
 - Add the language selector in the header and that contains the main languages stored in the database